altocodenl/tagaway/readme.md

    - If the file is not found, a 404 is returned.

 - `POST /metaupload`
-   - Body can have one of four forms:
+   - Body can have one of five forms:
       - `{op: 'start', tags: UNDEFINED|[STRING, ...], total: INTEGER, tooLarge: UNDEFINED|{STRING, ...], unsupported: UNDEFINED|[STRING, ...]}}`
       - `{op: 'complete', id: INTEGER}`
       - `{op: 'cancel',   id: INTEGER}`
       - `{op: 'wait',     id: INTEGER}`
+      - `{op: 'error',    id: INTEGER, error: OBJECT}`
    - The body can contain a field `provider` with value `'google'|'dropbox'` and a field `alreadyImported` that should be an integer larger than 0.
 This can only happen if the request comes from the server itself as part of an import process; if the IP is not from the server itself, 403 is returned.
    - If `tags` are present, none of them should be `'all`', `'untagged'` or a four digit string that when parsed to an integer is between 1900 to 2100 (otherwise, 400 with body `{error: 'invalid tag: TAGNAME'}`).
-   - If an `id` is provided in the case of `complete`, `cancel` or `wait`, it must correspond to that of an existing upload, otherwise the endpoint returns 404.
+   - If an `id` is provided in the case of `complete`, `cancel`, `wait` or `error`, it must correspond to that of an existing upload, otherwise the endpoint returns 404.
    - In the case of `complete`, `cancel` or `wait`, the existing upload must have a status of `uploading`, otherwise the endpoint returns 409.
 The same happens with a `start` on an upload that already has the same `id`.
    - If successful, the endpoint returns a body of the form `{id: INTEGER}`.
 In the case of a `start` operation, this id should be used for an ulterior `end` or `cancel`.

+- `POST /uploadCheck`
+   - This route is used to see if a picture has already been uploaded.
+   - Body must be of the form `{ID: INTEGER (id of the upload), hash: INTEGER, filename: STRING, tags: UNDEFINED|[STRING, ...]}`.
+   - If `tags` are included, after being lowercased and trimmed, none of them should be `'all`', `'untagged'` or a four digit string that when parsed to an integer is between 1900 to 2100 or start with `g::` (otherwise, 400 with body `{error: 'invalid tag: TAGNAME'}`).
+   - `body.fileSize` must be the size in bytes of the file being checked.
+   - `body.id` must be that of an existing upload id, otherwise the endpoint returns 404; if the upload exists but its status is not `uploading`, the endpoint returns 409 with body `{error: 'status'}`.
+   - If there's already a picture with the same bytes (whether with the same name or not), the endpoint will reply `{repeated: true}`, otherwise it will return `{repeated: false}`.

 - `POST /upload`
    - Must be a multipart request (and it should include a `content-type` header with value `multipart/form-data`).
    - Must contain fields (otherwise, 400 with body `{error: 'field'}`).
    - Must contain one file with name `pic` (otherwise, 400 with body `{error: 'file'}`).
-   - The file must be at most 536870888 bytes (otherwise, 400 with body `{error: 'tooLarge'}`).
+   - The file must be at most 2GB bytes (otherwise, 400 with body `{error: 'tooLarge'}`).
    - Must contain a field `id` with an upload id (otherwise, 400 with body `{error: 'id'}`.
 The `id` groups different uploaded files into an upload unit, for UI purposes.
 The `id` should be a timestamp in milliseconds returned by a previous call to `POST /metaupload`.
 If no upload with such `id` exists, the endpoint returns 404.
 The upload with that `id` should have a `status` of `uploading`; if it is not, a 409 is returned with body `{error: 'status'}`.
    - Can contain a field `providerData` with value `{provider: 'google'|'dropbox', id: FILE_ID, name: STRING, modificationTime: FILE_MODIFICATION_TIME, path: STRING}`.
 This can only happen if the request comes from the server itself as part of an import process; if the IP is not from the server itself, 403 is returned.
    - Must contain no extraneous fields (otherwise, 400 with body `{error: 'invalidField'}`).
 The only allowed fields are `uid`, `lastModified`, `tags` and `providerData`; the last two are optional.
    - Must contain no extraneous files (otherwise, 400 with body `{error: 'invalidFile'}`).
 The only allowed file is `pic`.
    - Must include a `lastModified` field that's parseable to an integer (otherwise, 400 with body `{error: 'lastModified'}`).
    - If it includes a `tag` field, it must be an array (otherwise, 400 with body `{error: 'tags'}`).
-None of them should be `'all`', `'untagged'` or a four digit string that when parsed to an integer is between 1900 to 2100 (otherwise, 400 with body `{error: 'invalid tag: TAGNAME'}`).
+After being lowercased and trimmed, none of them should be `'all`', `'untagged'` or a four digit string that when parsed to an integer is between 1900 to 2100 or start with `g::` (otherwise, 400 with body `{error: 'invalid tag: TAGNAME'}`).
    - The file uploaded must be `.png`, `.jpg` or `.mp4` (otherwise, 400 with body `{error: 'format'}`).
+   - If a file exists for that user that is both identical to an existing one and aso having the same name, a 409 is returned with body `{error: 'alreadyUploaded', id: STRING}`, where `ID` is the ID of the identical picture/video that is already uploaded.
-   - If the same file exists for that user, a 409 is returned with body `{error: 'repeated', id: STRING}`, where `ID` is the ID of the identical picture/video that is already uploaded.
+   - If a file exists for that user that is either identical but has a different name than an existing one, or that is the same after stripping the metadata and without regard to the original name, a 409 is returned with body `{error: 'repeated', id: STRING}`, where `ID` is the ID of the identical picture/video that is already uploaded.
    - If the storage capacity for that user is exceeded, a 409 is returned with body `{error: 'capacity'}`.
    - If the upload is successful, a 200 is returned with body `{id: ID, deg: 90|180|-90|undefined}`, where `ID` is the ID of the picture just uploaded and `deg` is the rotation automatically applied to the picture based on its metadata.